Bruno the Bear makes it to Missouri on interstate trek

-ELSBERRY, Mo. – An Elsberry, Missouri police officer spotted a black bear along a dirt road while patrolling Wednesday night.
+ELSBERRY, Mo.
+(KTVI)- An Elsberry, Missouri police officer spotted a black bear along a dirt road while patrolling Wednesday night.

 It turns out that black bear is Bruno.
 He was first seen in Wisconsin on May 10, then crossed into Illinois a month later and is now in Missouri.